LG-AI-EXAONE/EXAONEPath/README.md

 ## Citation
-If you find EXAPath useful, please cite it using this BibTeX:
+If you find EXAONEPath useful, please cite it using this BibTeX:
 ```
 @techreport{yun2024enhancing,
     title={Enhancing Whole Slide Pathology Foundation Models Through Stain Normalization},